awwright/oauth-primer/README.md

 Since access tokens are frequently used, it’s possible that they might get leaked, so it’s prudent to limit the amount of time that they are valid for.
 However, this poses a problem that users have to re-follow the authorization process every time an authorization code expires - which might be as short as a few hours.

-In addition to the access token, OAuth can also pass a _refresh token_ to a client, which is similar to an access code in that it allows the client to obtain a new authorization code.
+In addition to the access token, OAuth can also pass a _refresh token_ to a client, which is a kind of access code that allows the client to rotate the access token and refresh token, and obtain new ones.

 Generating a new refresh token instead of re-using the authorization code helps ensure that credentials do not have to be long lived, and are rotated automatically.